Scientific Machine Learning of Chaotic Systems Learns Reduced-Order Equations for Neural Populations: Results

-After fitting the dynamics of the system with this combined PEM-UDE approach, we then extract a symbolic form of the dynamics from the universal approximator $NN_\theta$.
-This typically provides a system that generalizes to future contexts more robustly than a “black-box” neural network \cite{rackauckas2021, cranmer2020}, and allows for direct analysis of the learned functional form.
-We demonstrate here that the terms learned by the UDEs can be recovered by either sequential thresholding least squares (STLSQ), which learns features from a library via ridge regression \cite{brunton2016}, or via a genetic algorithm approach to symbolic regression \cite{cranmer2023}.
-Each approach has its particular strengths and weaknesses, and selecting the correct approach will depend on the structure of the data and known dynamics.
-Genetic algorithm symbolic regression offers a better approach where there are complex constraints on the functional form of the system \cite{cranmer2023}, while STLSQ works better on systems that require very many data points to achieve an accurate fit.
-We offer both approaches in the code accompanying this method, and discuss our selection of symbolic recovery method for each the sections individually below.
-As these approaches are not novel to this work, we save further discussion of them for the Methods.
+After fitting the dynamics of the system with the combined PEM-UDE approach, we extract a symbolic form of the dynamics from the universal approximator $N\!N_\theta$.
+The symbolic form usually generalizes to future contexts more robustly than a black-box neural network \cite{rackauckas2021, cranmer2020}, and allows for direct analysis of the learned functional form.
+The terms learned by the UDEs can be recovered either by sequential thresholding least squares (STLSQ), which learns features from a library via ridge regression \cite{brunton2016}, or by a genetic algorithm approach to symbolic regression \cite{cranmer2023}.
+Each has tradeoffs, and the appropriate choice depends on the structure of the data and known dynamics.
+The genetic algorithm is the better choice when there are complex constraints on the functional form of the system \cite{cranmer2023}, while STLSQ works better on systems that need many data points to achieve an accurate fit.
+We provide both approaches in the code accompanying this method, and discuss our selection for each of the sections below.
+Since these approaches are not novel to this work, we leave further discussion to the Methods.
+In this pipeline, symbolic regression is not used to claim that a neural network is intrinsically interpretable; it is used as a sparsifying projection of the trained residual field, followed by forward simulation of the recovered equations.